-In our efforts to adapt our EES reporting and strategies, we welcome and value your suggestions that can be directed to:-
+In our efforts to adapt our EES reporting and strategies, we welcome and value your suggestions and comments that can be directed to:-

 Head of Finance: Mr. Yap Yoon Sin

-Email : yoonsin.yap@ygcorp.com.my
+Email : yoonsin.yap@ygc当地

 Mail Address : Lot G-01, Ground Floor,

 Tower B, PJ City Development,

 No.15A, Jalan 219, Seksyen 51A,

 46100 Petaling Jaya,

 Selangor Darul Ehsan.